mobi-css/mobi.css/site/docs.md

 A `container` contains all of your contents.
 One page should have only one `container`.

-On a mobile device (with width less than 768px), `container` will fill entire width of screen.
+On a mobile device (with width less than 768px), `container` will fill the entire width of the screen.

 Otherwise, `container` will have a fixed width and align to the center of the screen.
 It won't break your design for mobile.
 Instead, it looks like you are viewing mobile pages on desktop.